-As of December 31, 2022, our patent estate, including patents we own, on a worldwide basis, included approximately 26 issued United States patents and 16 pending United States patent applications and over 25 issued patents and over 130 pending patent applications in other foreign jurisdictions.
+As of December 31, 2023, our patent estate, including patents we own, on a worldwide basis, included approximately 10 issued United States patents and 17 pending United States patent applications and over 25 issued patents and over 80 pending patent applications in other foreign jurisdictions.
 Of our worldwide patent estate, only a subset of our patents and pending patent applications relates to our bempedoic acid program.

 Bempedoic acid is claimed in U.S. Patent No. 7,335,799 that is scheduled to expire in December 2025, which includes 711 days of patent term adjustment, and may be eligible for a patent term extension period of up to five years.
 We have requested a five year patent term extension of U.S. Patent No. 7,335,799, and we believe that this patent could be the subject of an additional six month pediatric exclusivity period.
-In addition, U.S. Patent Nos.
-9,000,041, 8,497,301, 9,624,152, 10,118,881 and 10,941,095, which are scheduled to expire in December 2023, claim methods of using bempedoic acid.
-There are currently seven issued patents in countries outside the United States, including, Brazil, Canada, Europe, Japan and Mexico, that relate to bempedoic acid and its use.
-Furthermore, of the seven granted patents, we have two granted European patents that have been validated in numerous European countries including France, Germany, Great Britain, Ireland, Italy, the Netherlands, Spain, Sweden and Switzerland.
-We are seeking five year patent term extensions via supplementary protection certificates for 24 national patents validated from one of the granted European patents, which, if approved, could extend our patent protection in those countries until 2028.
-Additionally, we have one patent family that includes U.S. Patent No. 11,407,705, directed to the method of manufacturing high purity bempedoic acid, one pending U.S. patent application directed to the same, two pending U.S. patent applications directed to compositions of matter of high purity bempedoic acid, and 25 pending patent applications outside of the United States.
-U.S. Patent No. 11,407,705 and the other patent family members, if issued, are scheduled to expire in June 2040.
+We have one granted European patent that has been validated in numerous European countries including France, Germany, Great Britain, Ireland, Italy, the Netherlands, Spain, Sweden and Switzerland.
+We obtained five year patent term extensions via supplementary protection certificates for 24 national patents validated from this granted European patent, which extends our patent protection in those countries until 2028.
+Additionally, we have one patent family that includes U.S. Patent No. 11,407,705, directed to the method of manufacturing high purity bempedoic acid, one pending U.S. patent application directed to the same, U.S. Patent No. 11,613,511 directed to compositions of matter of high purity bempedoic acid, one pending U.S. patent application directed to the same, U.S. Patent No. 11,760,714 directed to pharmaceutical formulations containing the same, one pending U.S. patent application directed to methods of treatment using the same, and 15 pending patent applications outside of the United States.
+U.S. Patent Nos.
+11,407,705, 11,613,511 and 11,760,714, and the other patent family members, if issued, are scheduled to expire in June 2040.

 In addition, we have three patent families in which we are pursuing patent protection for our bempedoic acid and bempedoic acid / ezetimibe combination tablet in combination with one or more statins.
-Methods of treating familial hypercholesterolemia with the bempedoic acid / ezetimibe combination tablet are claimed in U.S. Patent No. 10,912,751 that is scheduled to expire in March 2036.
-We also have one pending U.S. patent application and 7 issued patents and 17 pending applications outside the U.S. with claims directed to methods of treatment using the bempedoic acid / ezetimibe combination tablet.
-Additionally, we have one pending U.S. patent application and 25 pending applications outside of the U.S. directed to the manufacturing of our bempedoic acid / ezetimibe combination tablet.
-We also have one issued U.S. patent, one pending U.S. patent application, and six issued patents and 21 pending applications outside the U.S., with claims directed to fixed dose combinations of bempedoic acid and one or more statins and/or methods of using said fixed dose combinations.
+Methods of treating familial hypercholesterolemia with the bempedoic acid / ezetimibe combination tablet are claimed in U.S. Patent Nos.
+10,912,751 and 11,744,816 that are scheduled to expire in March 2036.
+We also have one pending U.S. patent application, and 9 issued patents and 14 pending applications outside the U.S. with claims directed to methods of treatment using the bempedoic acid / ezetimibe combination tablet.
+Additionally, we have one pending U.S. patent application, and 7 issued patents and 23 pending applications outside of the U.S. directed to the manufacturing of our bempedoic acid / ezetimibe combination tablet.
+We also have one issued U.S. patent, i.e., U.S. Patent No. 11,116,739, one pending U.S. patent application, and 9 issued patents and 15 pending applications outside the U.S., with claims directed to fixed dose combinations of bempedoic acid and one or more statins and/or methods of using said fixed dose combinations.
+U.S. Patent No. 11,116,739 is scheduled to expire in March 2036.

-In addition to the patents we own, we also hold an exclusive, worldwide, fully paid-up license on any residual background intellectual property not transferred from Pfizer pursuant to the asset transfer agreement.
+In addition to the patents we own, we also hold an exclusive, worldwide, fully paid-up license on any residual background intellectual property not transferred from Pfizer pursuant to our asset transfer agreement with Pfizer.